nrwl/nx/docs/shared/packages/playwright/playwright-plugin.md

 `@nx/playwright/plugin` leverages Nx Atomizer to split your e2e tests into smaller tasks in a fully automated way.
 This allows for a much more efficient distribution of tasks in CI.
 You can read more about the Atomizer feature [here](/ci/features/split-e2e-tasks).

+If you would like to disable Atomizer for Playwright tasks, set `ciTargetName` to `false`.

 {% /tab %}
 {% tab label="Nx < 18" %}